marcglasberg/asyncredux.com/flutter/testing/testing-user-exceptions.md

   If the action didn't change the error, `status.originalError` and `status.wrappedError` will be the same.

-Note the `action.status` field is immutable, and it will be changed during the action's lifecycle.
+Note the `action.status` field is immutable, and it will be changed during the action lifecycle.
 For this reason, your test needs to wait until the action is finished before getting a copy of its status.